Rent a car in Tokyo

 When going on vacation, renting a car in Tokyo gives you the freedom to go wherever you want, whenever you want, and on your own schedule.
 Because of this, it is virtually always a smart decision to get behind the wheel.It is always beneficial to have the freedom to travel during times that are less likely to be crowded on public transportation, such as early in the morning or late at night, should you find that to be more convenient.

-Most of the rental cars in Tokyo are manual.
-Automatic cars cost more to rent, and if your license only lets you drive an automatic car, you won't be able to rent a stick shift car.
+Most rental cars in Tokyo are manual, but more and more automatic cars are becoming available.
+Automatic cars usually cost more to rent, and if your license only lets you drive an automatic car, you won't be able to rent a stick shift car.

 The search result and your voucher both show the most likely model.
 The car class is reserved at all rental car agencies, nonetheless, in accordance with global car rental regulations.
 When you arrive at the office, you can choice the color and model of the car you want.
 Here is an explanation of the various car classes: